 Abstract

-The interaction of every political regime with the legacy and history of its predecessor is inevitably challenging—especially in the modern era, where public opinion plays a crucial role.
-The Pahlavi state, which succeeded the Qajar dynasty, paid particular attention to standardizing and shaping public consciousness through institutions such as education.
-Since one of the most significant means of guiding an educational system lies in the compilation of textbooks, the present study, employing a descriptive-analytical method, examines history textbooks of the Reza Shah period to identify the scope, characteristics, and main themes related to the Qajar era presented in them.
-It seeks to answer the question: What image of the Qajar period was conveyed by the Reza Shah government’s educational system at various levels of schooling?
-The findings reveal that in elementary-level textbooks, relatively little attention was devoted to the Qajar period; however, in high school textbooks—despite the considerable amount of content dedicated to that era—biases were mainly reflected in linguistic expressions and terminology.
-The multiplicity of textbook authors and their consideration of the interrelation of historical events and accounts limited overt distortions of facts, except in discussions regarding the post-Constitutional Revolution developments.
-Moreover, the biases that culminated in the narrative of the coup d’état of 3 Esfand 1299 (February 1921) were, until 1938, more the product of writers’ positional insecurities and adherence to dominant contemporary discourses than of any formal censorship or supervisory structure.
-Nonetheless, after that date, the Ministry of Culture initiated a cohesive effort to present a unified historical narrative through combining selections of earlier texts and rewriting certain accounts.
+The way any political regime treats the legacy and history of its predecessor can always be challenging.
+In the modern era, given the significant role of public opinion, this issue has gained even greater importance.
+The Pahlavi state, which came to power after the Qajar dynasty, paid particular attention to the standardization and shaping of public opinion through institutions such as the education system.
+Since one of the most important means of directing the educational system is the compilation of textbooks, the present study adopted a descriptive-analytical approach to examine history textbooks from the Reza Shah period in an attempt to reveal the volume, characteristics, and principal themes related to Qajar history in these books and to answer the question of what image of the Qajar era was presented by the educational system of Reza Shah’s government at different educational levels.
+The findings indicate that in primary school textbooks, relatively little attention was devoted to the Qajar era.
+However, at the secondary level, although a considerable portion of the material was allocated to Qajar history, biases were mainly evident at the level of vocabulary and linguistic terminology.
+In fact, the plurality of textbook authors and the consideration of the reciprocal relationship between events and narratives limited the possibility of overt distortion of historical facts except in discussions concerning the period after the Constitutional Revolution.
+Finally, the biases that reached their peak in the narrative of the Coup of 21 February 1921 (3 Esfand 1299) were, until 1938, mainly the result of the authors’ positional anxieties and their adherence to the dominant discourse of the period than the product of an official supervisory structure.
+Nevertheless, after this date, the Ministry of Culture initiated a more systematic effort to present a unified narrative by combining selected pre-existing texts with the rewriting of certain accounts.

 Keywords